 The subsequent measurement of financial liabilities

-depends upon the classification as described below:-
+depends upon the classification as described below:

-Financial Liabilities that are not held for trading and
+Financial Liabilities that are not held for trading and are

-amortised cost at the end of subsequent
+cost at the end of subsequent accounting periods.

-accounting periods.
-Amortised cost is calculated by
+Amortised cost is calculated by taking into account

-acquisition and fees or costs that are an integral
+costs that are an integral part of the EIR.
+Interest

-capitalized as part of costs of assets is included as
+expense that is not capitalized as part of costs of

-Finance costs in the Statement of Profit And Loss.
+assets is included as finance costs in the Statement of

-liabilities classified as FVTPL includes financial
+Financial liabilities classified as FVTPL includes financial

 liabilities held for trading and financial liabilities

 designated upon initial recognition as FVTPL.
+Financial

-in the near term.
-Financial liabilities designated
+term.
+Financial liabilities designated upon initial

-upon initial recognition at FVTPL only if the criteria
+recognition at FVTPL only if the criteria in Ind AS 109 is

 Exports benefits are accounted for in the year of